synlogo20green.gif (2071 bytes) SynLube Lube-4-Life®

 The same application on State and or Local Highways by Local entities, however is Illegal in California.

 The only other alternative is to export the collected used oil out of California, and pay someone to take it!
-So far there are NO takers!

 To understand why the in theory good intentions of environmentally friendly consumers do not materialize in "real life" we have to go back to understanding what is produced from Crude Oil and in what proportions and quantities.
 The diagram below should help to illustrate this point: